raagin/django-streamfield/README.md

 `pip install django-streamfield`

 ## How to use
+- Create streamblocks app with your models
+- Add streamfield and streamblocks to INSTALLED_APPS
+- Add streamfield.urls
+- Create templates for streamblocks
+- Add StreamField to your model
+- Use it in templates

-**1. Create new app called `streamblocks`**
+**1. Create new app called `streamblocks` and put there some models**
-Here will be your models that you will use as blocks

-**2. Put to `streamblocks/models.py` some models**

-...that you want to use as blocks in your stream field.
+...that you want to use as blocks in your StreamField.
 Add them to the list `STREAMBLOCKS_MODELS`.
 For example: